TobikoData/sqlmesh/docs/concepts/models/external_models.md

 Sometimes, SQLMesh cannot infer the structure of a model and you need to add it manually.

-However, since `sqlmesh create_external_models` replaces the `schema.yaml` file, any manual changes you made to that file will be overwritten.
+However, since `sqlmesh create_external_models` replaces the `external_models.yaml` file, any manual changes you made to that file will be overwritten.

 The solution is to create the manual model definition files in the `external_models/` directory, like so:

 ```
-schema.yaml
+external_models.yaml
-external_models/another_schema.yaml
+external_models/more_external_models.yaml
-external_models/yet_another_schema.yaml
+external_models/even_more_external_models.yaml
 ```

-Files in the `external_models` directory must be `.yaml` files that follow the same structure as the `schema.yaml` file.
+Files in the `external_models` directory must be `.yaml` files that follow the same structure as the `external_models.yaml` file.

-When SQLMesh loads the definitions, it will first load the models defined in `schema.yaml` followed by any models it can find in `external_models/*.yaml`.
+When SQLMesh loads the definitions, it will first load the models defined in `external_models.yaml` (or `schema.yaml`) and  any models found in `external_models/*.yaml`.

-Therefore, you can use `sqlmesh create_external_models` to manage the `schema.yaml` file and then put any models that need to be defined manually inside the `external_models/` directory.
+Therefore, you can use `sqlmesh create_external_models` to manage the `external_models.yaml` file and then put any models that need to be defined manually inside the `external_models/` directory.